jholiphant/Auditing-Glicko-2/README.md

 ## Part A — Auditing Glicko-2 on its own terms

+Part A takes the base model and adds time.
+A single θ per player becomes a trajectory across twelve monthly buckets, linked by a Gaussian random walk whose step size τ is the object of interest — it is the exact quantity Glicko-2 fixes by hand as its volatility constant.
+The sampler's skill step is replaced by forward-filtering backward-sampling: a Kalman filter runs up each player's twelve-bucket chain combining the random-walk prior with each month's game evidence, then a backward pass draws the entire trajectory jointly.
+Sampling the whole path at once — rather than one bucket at a time — is what lets the chain mix, since adjacent months are strongly correlated.
+To make the comparison against Glicko-2 information-fair rather than penalizing our model for seeing only a twelve-month window, each player's bucket-zero prior is seeded with their pre-window Glicko rating.
+The result is a direct read on Glicko-2's core assumption: estimated freely, the drift τ comes out far smaller than Glicko-2 assumes, which is why the dynamic model collapses onto the static one.

 We use the same data as Glicko-2, prospective predictions only, scored by [Ranked Probability Score](https://en.wikipedia.org/wiki/Probabilistic_forecasting) (lower = better).

 We built a **baseline ladder** — starting from nothing and adding one piece of Glicko's information at a time — to decompose exactly where its predictive power comes from: